-Prerequisite: ENGC 1101 Recommended: ENGW 1111 and ENGL 1187.
-Offered: Fall, Spring.
+Prerequisite: ENGC 1101 Recommended: ENGW 1111 and

+ENGL 1187.
 MnTC Goals: 6.

-ENGW 2115 Memoir/Non-Fiction Writing 3 cr
+ENGW 2115 Memoir/Non-Fiction Writing

 This course focuses on the writing and study of contemporary creative nonfiction, including the sub-genres of memoir and the critical essay.
 Students will compose original essays, respond to classmates, and be introduced to form and technique in creative nonfiction.